-Anasa Yoga’s tagline Yoga.Health.Community defines our commitment to bringing yoga and wellness practices into the Laurel District, a neighborhood in the heart of Oakland that we fully embrace.
+Yoga.Health.Community summarizes our commitment to bringing yoga and wellness practices into the Laurel District, a neighborhood located in the heart of Oakland that we fully embrace.
 Our diverse offerings include Vinyasa Flow, Restorative, Prenatal, Anusara, and Kundalini Yoga, Reiki, and Y12SR (the Yoga of 12-Step Recovery) as well as slower-paced, alignment-based Hatha Yoga classes.
 There are options for all levels of experience.
-The weekly schedule also includes meditation, Nia, Feldenkrais®, World Beats Dance, and contribution-based classes.
-We facilitate an atmosphere of community by scheduling all weekly classes 30 minutes apart, allowing space for students to connect and get to know each other in our healing-inspired studios and tea bar lounge.
+The weekly schedule also includes Meditation, Nia, and Feldenkrais® classes.
+We cultivate an atmosphere of community by scheduling all weekly classes 30 minutes apart, allowing space for students to connect and get to know each other in our healing-inspired studios and tea bar lounge.
 Many Saturday and Sunday afternoons are graced with guest teachers and holistic-based workshops or trainings for students wishing to deepen their practice.
 We maintain a fragrance-free space in respect for those with allergies and environmental sensitivities.

 The Instructors at Anasa Yoga each have the freedom to share their gift of wellness teachings in unique and creative ways.
 Our students often refer to Anasa Yoga as a “sanctuary”.
-We welcome you to stop in for a tour to see why and to learn more about the community.
+We welcome you to stop in for a tour and learn more about our beloved community.

 JEAN MARIE MOORE / Managing Partner